MeloHo/rosbag-to-kitti/preprocess/README.md

-convert ROSbag to our lab's format (KITTI alike)
+convert ROSbag to KITTI alike format.
+Synchronize the data from sensors.

 # Description

 This package, named rosbag-to-kitti, converts the raw messages in rosbag into KITTI-alike format.

   - Frequency: ~10Hz.
 It depends on the topic with lowest frequency.
-In our case, it's the image topic.
+In this case, it's the image topic.

   - ROS Topics included: